anelson/linux_devbox/README.md

 Some reminders about the setup process:

 * Start with the [ install guide ](https://wiki.archlinux.org/index.php/Installation_guide) which covers things in some detail
 * If this is a HiDPI system the console fonts are painfully small.
-Run this command to temporarily fix: `setfont lat2-32 -m 8859-2`
+Run this command to temporarily fix: `setfont latarcyrheb-sun32 -m 8859-2`
 * Setting up wifi is not straightfoward:
   * `iw dev` to see the list of wireless devices.
 This obviously assumes the LiveCD kernel includes support for your card.
   * `iw dev (interface) scan | less` to scan for APs where `(interface)` is the device name from the previous step
   *  `wpa_supplicant -B -i interface -c <(wpa_passphrase MYSSID passphrase)` to connect to a WPA-secured AP.
 Note the shell trickery used here, so weird characters in `passphrase` will need to be quoted or use herestrings.
 There's a [wiki page about WPA](https://wiki.archlinux.org/index.php/WPA_supplicant#Connecting_with_wpa_passphrase) with more details.
   * Get a DHCP lease with `dhcpcd (interface)`.
 Note that is D-H-C-P-C-D, I always mess it up and type D-H-C-P-D which won't work.
   * Sync the system clock with `timedatectl set-ntp true`
+* Pro-tip: You can use `Alt-RightArrow` to switch to another virtual TTY and use `elinks` to view this guide in a text-based web browser for easy reference as you switch back and forth between it and the install console.
+Use `g` to go to a URL and vi navigation keys to move around.
 * Disk partitioning is tricky because we will use LUKS to encrypt the disk and LVM on top
-  * Use `gdisk` for partioning the GPT disk we always use
+  * Use `gdisk` for partioning the GPT disk we always use.
+Use `lsblk` to see the block devices available
   * In case you forget the approach we use is [LVM on LUKS](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS ) for the root partition.
   * Read that page for more details and the latest thinking, but in summary:
     * `cryptsetup luksFormat --type luks2 /dev/(block device)`